About the Award

 Once signed up, early years practitioners/ teachers get full access to the website which includes teaching videos with chef, radio presenter and best-selling author Patti Sloley, lesson plans, assessment guidance, resources, optional additional activity ideas and weblinks.
 They also receive five A3 colour printed posters, stickers for each child after each session, medals of achievement for each child and copies of The Food Teacher™ award-winning ‘No Kitchen Cookery for Primary Schools’ and ‘Now we’re cooking!
 Delivering the National Curriculum through Food’.

-No heat is required throughout the challenge and only minimal equipment such as a blender, 4 knives, 4 chopping boards, a water jug, bowls, plates, cups and cutlery is required.
+No heat is required throughout the challenge and only minimal equipment such as a blender, colander, 4 knives, 4 chopping boards, a water jug, bowls, plates, cups and cutlery is required.

 Feedback from both early years practitioners/ teachers and pupils has been outstanding, specifically around pupil engagement, motivation and practical hands on experience.

 “The children are loving the sessions especially the practical elements.
 The stickers also help us to inform parents/carers about what we have been learning, which helps continue the conversation at home.”

 Everything you need to deliver the award in your nursery/school including a scheme of work, EYFS opportunities for observation and assessment, resource checklist, exemplar letter to parents, detailed lesson plans, additional activities and resources, chef and teaching videos, web links, recipe cards, copies of The Food Teacher™ award-winning ‘No Kitchen Cookery for Primary Schools’ and ‘Now we’re cooking!
 Delivering the National Curriculum through Food’, printed posters, pupil stickers and medals of achievement.